-Over the past 11 years I’ve worked with large and small companies both in the UK and internationally, across multiple sectors.
-I’ve worked with a diverse range of people and have always been fascinated about what professionalism means to different people, cultures, and organisations.
+Over the past 11 years, I’ve worked with large and small companies both in the UK and internationally, across multiple sectors.
+I’ve worked with a diverse range of people and have always been fascinated by what professionalism means to different people, cultures, and organisations.

 The Oxford English Dictionary defines professionalism as ‘The competence or skill expected of a professional”.

 My interpretation of this definition is that professionalism is not just about one specific skill or characteristic, it’s about a range of different attributes that a person must have to do a job effectively and efficiently.
 Whilst there is no recognised list of what these attributes are, there are four key attributes that I try to uphold when applying myself as a Health and Safety professional:

 Let’s take some time to reflect on each of those attributes, and why I think they’re important characteristics of professionalism.

 Competence is a much-debated topic, particularly when it comes to Health and Safety.
 Not only do the phrases “competence” and “competent person” routinely appear in Health and Safety legislation, but competence is also one of the four pillars of the Institution of Occupational Safety and Health’s Code of Conduct.
 It’s clearly one of the fundamental characteristics of being a Health and Safety professional.